Click here for the home page

 The battle of Marathon was one of the most important in history; it destroyed the belief in Persian invincibility and showed, as Herodotus explained, that "free men fight better than slaves."
 Nevertheless, the Persians began preparing more thoroughly for a second invasion.
 It took ten years; in the middle of that period Darius died and his son Xerxes took the throne.
 Back in Athens, Miltiades was accused of misusing public funds, and he died in prison; this made Athenians wonder at the fickleness of fate (and others wondered at the fickleness of Athens).
 In his place Themistocles, an illegitimate son of a vegetable vendor, became the leading man in Athens.
 Between 487 and 483 he succeeded in ostracizing all his rivals: Hipparchus, Megacles, Xanthippus and Aristides.(15) Then the Athenian silver mines made an especially rich discovery, which Themistocles used to finance his warship-building program.
 By the time the Persians came back, Athens had 200 triremes (battleships driven by three banks of oars), the largest fleet in Greece, while Sparta took the lead in forging an alliance of thirty-one states.

 The Persian army--reckoned by Herodotus at 2,500,000 but more likely 180,000--marched along the Aegean coast accompanied by a great fleet carrying provisions.
+To avoid sailing past the same spot where the fleet had been wrecked in 492, a canal was dug through the peninsula containing Mt.
+Athos.
 The states of northern Greece submitted; they knew resistance was hopeless and just wanted to get that huge army out of their territory before it ate and drank everything in sight.
-The Greek alliance sent an advance force to Thermopylae, where they planned a holding action.
+A Spartan king named Leonidas led an advance force to Thermopylae, where the Greek alliance planned a holding action.
 In those days (erosion has made it much wider since then), Thermopylae was an extremely narrow pass between some cliffs and the sea, scarcely wide enough for a chariot to pass through; here a few men could hold back a thousand indefinitely, canceling the Persians' numerical advantage.
 The first three attacks failed utterly, with the Persians suffering appalling losses, until a Greek traitor named Ephialtes showed them how to get around Thermopylae and the Greeks.
-As the Persians advanced this way, Greek scouts reported their movement to the Greek commander, a Spartan king named Leonidas.
+As the Persians advanced this way, Greek scouts reported their movement to Leonidas.
 Realizing that they would soon be trapped, Leonidas decided to make a last stand, buying more time for the rest of Greece.
-He ordered most of the soldiers to leave, and kept only those he could count on to fight to the death--300 Spartans and 1,100 others.
+He ordered most of the soldiers to leave, and kept only those he could count on to fight to the death--300 Spartans, 1,100 from other city-states, and a few hundred Helot servants.
 As the Persians darkened the sky with their arrows, the Spartans fought magnificently; when they lost their weapons, they used their fists and feet, not stopping until the last of them was dead.
 This act of bravery raised the reputation of the Greeks even higher than the victory at Marathon had done.
 Afterwards the Spartan dead were immortalized on a monument built at the pass: "Go tell the Lacedaemonians, you who pass us by, that here, obedient to their laws, we lie."(16)

 Thermopylae